-At the invitation of the gallery Meno Niša, renowned photographer and video artist Audra Vau visited the studios of seven artists and created their video portraits, Artists About Artists, which reflect the artists’ limited present, creative ideas, and the very process of creating works of art.
+At the invitation of the gallery Meno Niša, renowned photographer and video artist Audra Vau visited the studios of gallery’s artists and created their video portraits, Artists About Artists, which reflect the artists’ limited present, creative ideas, and the very process of creating works of art.

 The interdisciplinary artist Audra Vau began her career as a photographer, and in 2000 she entered the world of contemporary art as a video artist.
 The artist creates and works not only in Lithuania but also across Europe.
 She is a film producer, art director and actress, one of the founders of the She Lives film festival in London.

 Audra Vau has hosted exhibitions at prestigious galleries such as Christine König, Max Lust (Austria).
 In 2015, her work was presented in a group exhibition curated by the Lewben art Foundation during the Venice Biennale.
 In Lithuania, in 2013, her work was shown at the Contemporary Art Center, Jonas Mekas Visual Arts Center.
 However, in recent years, Audra Vau’s work has been shown only in fragments in group exhibitions, video installations have also been presented at art fairs ArtVilnius and ArtVerona (Italy).